 What is Survivor Bias?

-During WWII, the United States Army wanted to protect their airplanes and needed to know where to put additional armor.
+During WWII, the United States Army wanted to protect their airplanes and needed to know where to put additional armour.
 They looked at their bombers, that were returning from the war riddled with bullet holes, and plotted points on a chart to show where the bombers were being shot the most.
-This image gave them a clear message: ‘bombers are shot more along the tail, body, and wings’ – fantastic, we will put the armor there then.
+This image gave them a clear message: ‘bombers are shot more along the tail, body, and wings’ – “Fantastic, we will put the armour there then!”
+They thought.

 Below we will look at a few common improvements that businesses would want to make and have a look at how and why people might fall foul to Survivor bias, leading them to make bad decisions.